laziest-coder/go-udp-server/README.md

 1. Open UDP connection with command `nc -u 0.0.0.0 {port}` where `{port}` is filled in `.env` file
 2. Send packet `{"courier_id":int,"latitude":float,"longitude":float,"speed":float,"accuracy":float,"azimuth":float}`
-3. Check if the record is inserted in table `ex24_drivers_location`
+3. Check if the record is inserted in table `couriers_location`

 > **_NOTE:_** If packet does not match format, service will return error message and record will not be saved!